tiisanoja/ruuvi/README.md

 ## Database

 Database is changed from InfluxDB.
 OSS version of InfluxDB v 3.0 is supporting quering only 72h data.
 "InfluxDB 3 Core limits query time ranges to approximately 72 hours."
 It is not suitable to this project anymore.
 So it is time to find an other timeseries database.
 Project has started to use QuestDB.
 It supports InfluxDB API for data insertions.
-Seems that DB work directly also with influxDB libraries.
+Seems that database works directly using InfluxDB libraries.
+Anyway migration to QuestDB driver is planned to do next.

 ## Grafana